Panzer I: Development history

 The final official designation, assigned in 1938, was Panzerkampfwagen I (M.G.) with special ordnance number Sd.Kfz.
 101. The first 150 tanks (1./LaS, 1st series LaS, Krupp-Traktor), produced in 1934, did not include the rotating turret and were used for crew training.
 Following these, production was switched to the combat version of the tank.
 The Ausf.
 A was under-armored, with steel plate of only 13 millimeters (0.51 in) at its thickest.
 The tank had several design flaws, including suspension problems, which made the vehicle pitch at high velocities, and engine overheating.
 The driver was positioned inside the chassis and used conventional steering levers to control the tank, while the commander was positioned in the turret where he also acted as a gunner.
 The two crewmen could communicate by means of a voice tube.
 Machine gun ammunition was stowed in five bins, containing various numbers of 25-round magazines.
 1,190 of the Panzerkampfwagen I Ausf.
 A were built in three series (2.-4./LaS).
-Further 25 were built as command tanks.
+A further 25 were built as command tanks.

 A Spanish Panzer I Ausf.
 A on display at the El Goloso Museum of Armored Vehicles in Spain.
 This particular vehicle has its original drive-sprockets and tracks replaced by those of the US M113 armored personnel carrier (APC).

 Many of the problems in the Ausf.
 A were corrected with the introduction of the Ausf.
 B. The air-cooled engine (producing just 60 PS was replaced by a water-cooled, six-cylinder Maybach NL38 TR, developing 100 PS, and the ZF FG 35 gearbox was changed to a FG 31.
 The larger engine required the extension of the vehicle's chassis by 40 cm (16 in), and this allowed the improvement of the tank's suspension, adding another bogie wheel and raising the tensioner.
 The tank's weight increased by 0.4 tons.
 Production of the Ausf.
 B began in August 1936 and finished in the summer of 1937 after 399 had been built in two series (5a-6a/LaS).
 Further 159 were built as command tanks in two series, and 295 chassis were built as turretless training tanks.
 147 more training tanks were built as convertible chassis with hardened armor with the option to upgrade them to full combat status by adding a superstructure and turret.